Back to News

 Another interesting element that goes into the creation of the pasty is that none of the ingredients should be cooked before being placed in the pasty, although it does not matter which pastry is used to form the outer shell.

-If you want to learn more about Cornish pasties, then check out our pasty facts post!
+If you want to learn more about Cornish pasties, then check out our blog on our favourite pasty facts!